-After any accident, it’s essential that you call the police to report the accident and seek medical attention as soon as possible.
-Do not discuss your medical conditions with anyone except your doctor, lawyer or loved ones, and do not sign anything the insurance adjuster may present to you.
+If your pre-existing injury is aggravated in a car accident, insurance companies typically try to claim that the existence of a previous injury means you are not entitled to recover any compensation.
+So, after an accident, it’s essential that you call the police to report the incident and seek medical attention as soon as possible.
+Do not discuss your medical conditions with anyone except your doctor, lawyer, or loved ones, and do not sign anything the insurance adjuster may present to you.

-The responsible party’s insurance company and lawyers will scrutinize your medical history, past and current physical condition and the type of work you do for a living.
+The responsible party’s insurance company and lawyers will scrutinize your medical history, past and current physical condition, and the type of work you do for a living.
 They will strive to use the information they collect to minimize the amount of compensation that you will receive.

 “If you find that the (defendant(s)) caused a bodily injury, and that the injury resulted in [an aggravation of an existing disease or physical defect] [or] [activation of a latent disease or physical defect], you should attempt to decide what portion of (claimant’s) condition resulted from the [aggravation] [or] [activation].
 If you can make that determination, then you should award only those damages resulting from the [aggravation] [or] [activation].
 However, if you cannot make that determination, or if it cannot be said that the condition would have existed apart from the injury, then you should award damages for the entire condition suffered by (claimant).”